wb14123/blog/jekyll/_posts/2013-11-05-Server-Logic-of-Level-Based-Games.markdown

 ### Server Simplicity

 Almost all of the developers use a game engine to develop a game.
 Most of them don't own these game engines, and lots of these engines are closed source.
 So they cannot know the low-level implementation of the game engine, which are also useful for the server if you want to validate the data more exactly.
-But as we have seen, the client side already has all of the logic, should we rewrite a game engine and this engine must have the same behaviour as the client's?
+But as we have seen, the client side already has all of the logic, should we rewrite a game engine that has the same behaviour as the client's?
 No. That is a lot of work!

 So which parts are **not** going to be validated?